openswoole/ext-openswoole/README.md

 + __Slack Group__: <https://swoole.slack.com>
 + __IDE Helper & API__: <https://github.com/openswoole/ide-helper>

-## Frameworks & Components

-> PR are welcome if your framework is using openswoole

- - [**PHP Runtime**](https://github.com/php-runtime) make it easy to run any kind of PHP Application (Symfony, Laravel, PSR7, Native) with all kind of Runtimes like OpenSwoole, Bref, Google Cloud Functions, Roadrunner and React PHP with minimal configuration.

 ## Installation

 > As with any open source project, Open Swoole always provides the most reliable stability and the most powerful features in **the latest released version**.
 Please ensure as much as possible that you are using the latest version.